 This week, we will download more Korean activities from the Aerilyn Books website.
 My daughter is looking forward to the “coloring hearts by number” worksheet!

 Printable Korean Valentine’s Day cards are convenient, especially when we are not fluent and drawing a blank on important Korean vocabulary for the holiday.

-You can read my full guide to using handmade cards for reading and writing practice in this post!
+Read my full guide to using handmade cards for reading and writing practice here!

 Did your child or student enjoy any of these Korean Valentine’s Day cards?